jyg007/jyg007-hmz_osoplugins_code_and_generators/contracts/README.md

 Obtain the grep11-c16 image and copy it to the private registry, obtaining the sha256 of the image (used below).

 ### Generate grep11 keys and certificates
-The grep11 server and client keys/certificates can be generated from within the `grep11/certs` directory.
+The grep11 server and client keys/certificates will be generated from within the `grep11/certs` directory.
-1. Update the `prefix` with the correct value within the `server.cnf` file
-1. Generate the keys and certificates: `./gen.sh`
-1. The grep11ca.pem, grep11client.pem, and grep11client-key.pem will be used for the backend workload.

 ### Generate encrypted workload
 The encrypted workload will be used within OSO when deploying along with the backend services during a signing iteration process on LPAR3.
 Within the `grep11` directory: